ejmahler/SplineLibrary/docs/SplineAPI.md

 The behavior when the T value is out of range is the same as for the getPosition method.

 #### Vector3D getWiggle(t) const
 This method interpolates the position, the first derivative of position (AKA the tangent), the second derivative of position (AKA the curvature), the third derivative of position (AKA the wiggle), and returns a struct containing all four.
-There is no way to compute only the wiggle.
+While it's possible to compute only the wiggle, the API doesn't support it, in the interest of simplifying the API.

 For all current spline types, the wiggle is never continuous from segment to segment.
 For cubic splines, it is always a constant within each segment, although it may change from segment to segment.